 This group will be larger.
 Their combined reach and influence means you have to give them some attention.
 Just not as much as high priority influencers.

-Your contact with them will be less frequent, less personalised and less detailed.
-Email is usually the backbone of your contact with them, with an occasional phone call or face to face as needed.
+Your contact with them will be less frequent, personalised and detailed.
+Email is usually the backbone of your contact, with an occasional phone call or face to face as needed.

 You do enough to maintain the relationship rather than grow it.
 For example, you might send them samples of your new innovation rather than inviting them behind the scenes.
 Or you might give them a general invite rather than a VIP one to a product launch event.
 It’s enough to keep them thinking positively about you, without you having to do too much.

 Finally, there’s everyone else who has some influence.
 You keep an eye on this group, but only have low-level contact with them.
 You send them general content such as press releases or non-exclusive materials.
 But you don’t have a lot of direct, individual contact.